Friday, April 4, 2014

 DISCLAIMER: I have never been to Atlanta.
 Much of this information is from the Braves' website.
 And, of course, with the series starting tomorrow, you won't have much of a chance to put any plan based on this entry into action.
 Sorry, but due to commitments in the real world, the delay couldn't be helped.

 Before You Go.
 Being well south of New York, Atlanta is usually warmer than we are.
 In addition, Turner Field does not offer much protection from the sun.
 Check the website of the Atlanta Journal-Constitution (used to be 2 papers, now 1) before you go; it's too soon to check its weather predictions.
-Best to dress for warm weather, especially as we're in mid-June.
+It's best to not bring a jacket, as the city has been in the 70s even though it's April.
 They don't call it "Hot-lanta" just for its nightlife.

 Although Georgia, a.k.a.
 The Heart of the South, seceded from the Union in 1861, it was readmitted in 1870.
 You do not need a passport, and you don't need to change your U.S. dollars into Confederate money.
+And it's in the Eastern Time Zone, so you don't have to fiddle with your watch or your phone clock.
 Do keep in mind, though: They think you talk as funny as you think they do.

 Getting There.
 It’s 868 miles from Times Square in New York to Five Points, Atlanta’s center of attention.
 Google Maps says the fastest way from New York to Atlanta by road is to take the Holland Tunnel to Interstate 78 to Harrisburg, then I-81 through the Appalachian Mountains, and then it gets complicated from there.

 No, the best way to go, if you must drive, is to take the New Jersey Turnpike/I-95 all the way from New Jersey to Petersburg, Virginia.
 Exit 51 will put you on I-85 South, and that will take you right into Atlanta.